-Applications for Enhanced STAR after the deadline due to good cause
+Late Enhanced STAR applications due to good cause

-To request an extension, the property owner should send an explanation of why the filing deadline was missed, along with a completed STAR renewal application, to:
+To request an extension, the property owner should send an explanation of why the filing deadline was missed, and a completed STAR renewal application, to:

 The applicable law is RPTL 425(6)(a-2).